Siena Heights University, B.A. 2003

 What I do

-I create custom heirloom books and audio memoirs for individuals who want to save and pass on their personal and family histories.
+I create custom heirloom books and audio memoirs for people and organizations who want to save and pass on their personal, family, and community histories.
 Using oral history interviewing methods, I help people tell their stories rather than write them (here's more info about how it works).
 I offer writing, editing, interviewing, coaching, and design services.
 If you have a project already started, I can work with you to take the next steps.
 I work with other professionals to provide you with a beautiful book or audio recording to treasure for generations.

 I find my work very rewarding because I really enjoy seeing people come alive as they tell their story.
 Personalities start to shine through once they get going.
 I love how the end product helps to build stronger relationships for families.
 I get excited when I can help someone hone in on the crux of their personal history.
 It's an art to see the forest for the trees.
 Often we need someone else's eyes (and ears) to help us.